jonrayibarra/LED-Spectrum-Analyzer/README.md

 # LED-Spectrum-Analyzer
-Coded an 8x8 LED Matrix that displays .wav files.
+Coded an 8x8 LED Matrix that displays .wav files in python using BeagleBone Black.